 News and Events:

-– Evacuation Road Open House was held June 17, 2023, 9:00-11:00 AM.
+The next Evacuation Road Open House will be held February 17, 2024, 9:00-11:00 AM.
 For more information about this event and to view a video of the road, please visit our Hulu Holoholo

 The WVA Firewise Committee is a unique committee of the WVA.
 It was initiated by WVA Members who wished to implement a program sponsored by the National Fire Protection Association (NFPA) called Firewise USA Communities.
 This program enables local organizations to implement procedures and guidelines that reduce the risk of wildfires and therein become part of the nationally recognized Firewise USA network.

 Waikōloa Village obtained Firewise Certification in 2016 and has renewed this certification each year since.